Find a document

 bool

 Optional.
-Whether the response should include a $similarity property in the result.
+Whether to include a $similarity property in the response.
 The $similarity value represents the closeness of the sort vector and the document’s vector.

 This parameter only applies if you use a vector search.